cairthenn/Redirect/README.md

 ### How do I install it?

-This plugin is currently available through the Dalamud plugin installer *only if* testing mode is enabled.
-Otherwise, the easiest way is to follow the instructions at my [custom plugin repository](https://github.com/cairthenn/CairDalamudPlugins).
+This plugin is currently available through the Dalamud plugin installer.
+If you are having trouble installing it, I also maintain a mirror at my [custom plugin repository](https://github.com/cairthenn/CairDalamudPlugins).

 ### Commands